Bezobsahu/MyMasterDegree/README.md

 # MyMasterDegree
-# From first to end semester
+//From first to end semester
-# Mainly notes in markdown
+//Mainly notes in markdown
-# Projects to school
+//Projects to school
+//Master thesis
+# FirsSemester